namtvit07/pushpop/README.md

 Clockwork.manager.run
 ```

-The `pushpop` gem does not declare dependencies other than `clockwork` and `keen`.
-If you're using
-Pushpop plugins like Sendgrid or Twilio you'll need to bundle and require those dependencies separately.
+The `pushpop` gem does not declare dependencies other than `clockwork`.
+If you're using Pushpop plugins like Keen, Sendgrid or Twilio you'll need to add those to your gemfile and require them in job files.

 ## Contributing

-Issues and pull requests are very welcome!
+Issues and pull requests are very welcome.
+One of the goals of the pushpop-project is to get an many unique contributors as possible.
+Beginners welcome too!

 ##### Wishlist